BillalPatel/superhero-search-app/README.md

 ## Superhero Search App

-Basic ReactJS application that returns various data for your favourite superhero.
+Basic ReactJS application that returns some cool facts about your favourite superhero.

 ```bash
 yarn